MeltwaterArchive/storyplayer/devices/localbrowsers.md

 and here's how to run the same test using Firefox:

 {% highlight bash %}
-storyplayer -b firefox stories/registration/signup/RegisterUsingRegistrationFormStory.php
+storyplayer -d firefox stories/registration/signup/RegisterUsingRegistrationFormStory.php
 {% endhighlight %}

 and, if you're on OS X, here's how to run the same test using Safari:

 {% highlight bash %}
-storyplayer -b safari stories/registration/signup/RegisterUsingRegistrationFormStory.php
+storyplayer -d safari stories/registration/signup/RegisterUsingRegistrationFormStory.php
 {% endhighlight %}

+## Starting And Stopping Web Browsers

+Storyplayer will automatically open your chosen web browser when you use any of the browser-related Prose modules; you don't need to explicitly open the browser yourself.

+Storyplayer will automatically close the web browser at the end of each phase of the story; you don't need to explicitly close the browser yourself.

 ## Testing Websites Behind HTTP Basic Auth

 At the time of writing, Selenium WebDriver (the technology Storyplayer uses to control web browsers) does not provide working support for authenticating via HTTP Basic Auth.
 To get around this, when you run tests against a browser on your own desktop, we proxy the web browser through browsermob-proxy, which can inject the HTTP Basic Auth credentials for us.

-If your website requires HTTP Basic Auth, then your test will need to tell Storyplayer which HTTP Basic Auth credentials to use, by calling [$st->usingBrowser()->setHttpBasicAuthForHost()](../../modules/browser/usingBrowser.html#sethttpbasicauthforhost).
+If your website requires HTTP Basic Auth, then your test will need to tell Storyplayer which HTTP Basic Auth credentials to use, by calling _[$st->usingBrowser()->setHttpBasicAuthForHost()](../../modules/browser/usingBrowser.html#sethttpbasicauthforhost)_.